argvrutter/exampleusageplz/proposal.md

 ## Team
 ### Skills
 Aiden and Racheal has front end / full stack development background working with PAIRS lab, and from coursework (COSC340).
 Aiden has experience with repository mining and devops as well as REST APIs.
+Justin has a back end focused background with some full stack experience.
 All team members are proficient in Python.

 ### Roles
 Aiden will the be project manager for the entirety of the project.
 Roles will be primarily fixed, however, if needed we may branch out and help eachother with specific parts of the project.
+Aiden will focus primarily on the repository mining, Racheal will focus primarily on front end implementation, and Justin will focus primarily on back end implementation.

 ## Project Management
 The completion on a minimum viable working version of this project seems feasible.
 The team plans to meet once to twice a week